 10 high-impact tasks of a social media manager job

 There are so many goals we could potentially focus on as social media managers – like brand awareness, engagement, traffic, and signups, to name a few.
 There’s also the challenge of figuring out how to make sure your social media goals are aligned with your overall company goals.
-That’s where a having a solid social media strategy comes into play.
+That’s where having a solid social media strategy comes into play.

 Along with creating and curating content, cultivating a happy and engaged audience is a high-impact task for any brand.
 This helps to create a community of loyal followers who will eventually help to spread the word of your product or service on social media.

 At the heart of every social media manager role is the art content creation.
 Content is the life blood of your social networks and what keeps your audience reading, engaging, and interacting with your brand.
 It’s important to learn how to create all sorts of content from videos to GIFs to infographics and more.

 Depending on the various types of content you share on social, curating can have a huge impact on your overall social media results.
 Discovering and sifting through content from others involves having a deep well of sources to read—as well as the time to read it all and determine the best fit for your brand.

 Planning ahead and scheduling content is another high-impact task that makes a world of difference for your brand.
 We’ve often found that our posts perform best early in the morning, in the evenings, and on weekends — so choosing a social media management platform that allows you to post even when you’re not online can make your life a whole lot easier and improve your results.

 I’m always amazed over the awesome things that I find when I have my ear to the ground – searching and listening for conversations around Buffer and similar terms.
 There are so many opportunities for marketers and brands to proactively seek out and build relationships with potential customers in your community.